 Priority 1: Sustainable improvement in social dialogue, workplace cooperation and grievance handling.

-The project will provide workplace cooperation training (and facilitate the development of workplace cooperation plans) in the 350 targeted non-unionised factories, collective bargaining training in the 150 targeted unionised factories, and grievance handling training (including support to develop grievance handling procedures) in all 500 targeted factories.
+Over the course of its implementation, the project will provide workplace cooperation training (and facilitate the development of workplace cooperation plans) in 287 targeted non-unionised factories, collective bargaining training in 123 targeted unionised factories, and grievance handling training (including support to develop grievance handling procedures) in all 410 targeted factories.

-Through the facilitation of the project, the employers, supported by the Ministry of Labour and Employment (MOLE) have therefore agreed that a pilot process could be conducted in eight factories.
-The election committee, in these factories, would not comprise employer representatives.
+Through the facilitation of the project, the employers, supported by the Ministry of Labour and Employment (MoLE) have therefore agreed that a pilot process would be conducted in selected factories.
+The election committees would not comprise employer representatives.
 The BGMEA and BKMEA have identified factories to participate in this pilot.
-The guidelines for the pilot have also been agreed with the employers and the Ministry of Labour and Employment.
+The guidelines for the pilot have been agreed with the employers and the Ministry of Labour and Employment.

 Workshops were held in August 2017 with the Department of Labour, BGMEA, BKMEA and participating pilot factories to explain the pilot process.
 An evaluation process has been developed to obtain data on the pilot and its outcomes.

-The Department of Labour has commenced with the implementation of the pilot in October 2017.
-As of January 2018, the pilot model has been implemented in two factories: ABM Fashions Limited and Marp Knit Composite Limited.
+The Department of Labour (DOL) has commenced to implement the pilot in October 2017.
+As of June 2018, the pilot model had been implemented in two factories: ABM Fashions Limited and Marp Knit Composite Limited.

-Based on the results of the pilot, the MOLE will consider if the piloted process should be implemented on a formal basis throughout the RMG sector, which would require an amendment of the Bangladesh Labour Rules.
+Based on the results of the pilot, MoLE will consider if the piloted process should be implemented on a formal basis throughout the RMG sector, which would require an amendment of the Bangladesh Labour Rules.

 Master Trainers in workplace cooperation

-This body of trainers will support the project’s efforts to develop workplace cooperation plans and grievance handling procedures at factory-level.
-This initiative is aimed at enhancing the institutional capacity of the Department of Labour, which is important to facilitate the sustainable impact of the project.
+This body of trainers have also received a refresher training and will support the project’s efforts to develop workplace cooperation plans and grievance handling procedures at factory-level.
+The initiative is aimed at enhancing the institutional capacity of the Department of Labour, which is important to facilitate the sustainable impact of the project.

 Master trainers in grievance handling

-This pool of trainers will provide grievance handling training at the factory level through the Workers Resource Center (WRC) and Centre of Excellence for Bangladesh Apparels Industry (CEBAI).
+This pool of trainers are providing grievance handling training at the factory level through the Workers Resource Centre (WRC) and Centre of Excellence for Bangladesh Apparels Industry (CEBAI).

 Priority 2: Sustainable and effective mechanisms for conciliation and arbitration are established.

-Consultation workshops have been held with trade union leaders and organisers in September 2017 to ensure that they fully understand the implementation process of both sets of SOPs.
+Two consultation workshops have been held with 48 trade union leaders and organisers in September 2017 to ensure that they fully understand the implementation process of both sets of SOPs.

-At the request of the Ministry of Labour and Employment, a terms of reference has been drafted to guide the work of both Tripartite Consultative Councils, and their proposed Support Unit.
-It is anticipated that the Ministry of Labour and Employment will very shortly establish the Support Unit.
+At the request of the Ministry of Labour and Employment, a terms of reference has been drafted to guide the work of both TCCs and their proposed Support Unit.

-Following the training, a tripartite committee will adopt a finalized list of trained and certified arbitrators who will then work in an independent capacity.
+Following these trainings, a tripartite committee will adopt a list of trained and certified arbitrators who will work in an independent capacity.

 Priority 3: Enhanced capacities of employers and workers organizations to dialogue and to prevent and resolve disputes.

 A workshop was held with the Board of Trustees from 9 -10 August 2017.
-Arising from this workshop, a budget has been developed together with a 12 month performance plan and a five-year strategic plan.
+Arising from this workshop, a bi-annual work plan and budget has been developed together with a 12-month performance plan and a five-year strategic plan.

-It is planned that the first WRC located in Uttara will open in February/March 2018.
-A pool of 60 master trainers will be based at the WRC to provide training at the factory level.
+The WRC located in Tongi was officially launched on 11 March 2018.
+A pool of 60 master trainers will be based there to provide training at the factory level.